Pietro Sambi: Biography

 Pope Benedict XVI named Sambi the Apostolic Nuncio to the United States and Permanent Observer of the Holy See to the Organization of American States on 17 December 2005.
 He was installed in early 2006.
 He toured the damage left by Hurricane Katrina during the summer of 2006, shortly after his appointment.
 During Pope Benedict's April 2008 visit to the U.S., Sambi accompanied the Pope and hosted him at the apostolic nunciature, where the Pope held a historic private meeting with five victims of clergy sexual abuse.

-As nuncio, beginning in 2007, he was tasked with and had little success in enforcing restrictions that Pope Benedict XVI placed on Cardinal Theodore McCarrick, now Archbishop emeritus of Washington, because of reports of inappropriate sexual behavior.
+As nuncio, beginning in 2007, he was tasked with and had little success in enforcing restrictions that Pope Benedict XVI placed on Cardinal Theodore McCarrick because of reports of inappropriate sexual behavior.

 Sambi received an honorary doctorate from Regis University in Denver, Colorado, on 8 May 2011.
 He was the 2009 Living Stones Solidarity Award of the Holy Land Christian Ecumenical Foundation for his work in the Middle East.

 On 22 July 2011, Sambi underwent lung surgery and developed complications that required the use of assisted ventilation.
-On 27 July, he died at Johns Hopkins Medical Center in Baltimore, apparently from complications relating to that surgery.
+On 27 July, he died at Johns Hopkins Hospital in Baltimore, apparently from complications relating to that surgery.